Ramkat12/distributed-systems-project/README.md

 A simulated distributed load balancer built with Docker and consistent hashing.
-It spreads requests across dynamically managed backend server replicas, can scale replicas up or down on demand, and automatically detects and replaces replicas that fail (self-healing) — all without any manual intervention.
+It spreads requests across dynamically managed backend server replicas, can scale replicas up or down on demand, and automatically detects and replaces replicas that fail (self-healing), all without any manual intervention.

 ## Purpose & Context